 By which we mean convenient access to the sorts of things our volunteers and visitors might like to have in the area.
 Buckman and Lents both had convenience stories, bars, and restaurants; Lents has a summer farmers market.
 It would be nice if we weren’t in isolation from such other activities and resources.

-We’d like to have all neighborhood pitches and proposals into us by the the Fall of 2017.
+We’d like to have all neighborhood pitches and proposals into us by November 30, 2017.

 Whatever the outcome, we’re going to need plenty of time to consider, plan, and execute a move to your neighborhood.